Marketer’s Guide On How To Follow up With Customers

 What oftentimes fractures the relationship between a business and its customers is the quality of the products and service.

 For instance, let’s say that you guarantee quick shipping times, however, this isn’t the case for some of your customers in certain geographical areas.
 Or let’s say they are simply not pleased with whatever it is they purchased from your website.
-Another reason for the disconnect could have to do with poor communication between your e-commerce store and customers
+Another reason for the disconnect could have to do with poor communication between your e-commerce store and customers.
+Implementing a dynamic logistics system that calculates the shortest route with multiple stops could significantly enhance delivery efficiency and customer satisfaction.

 The break in communication could have occurred after they made their first purchase or after they subscribed with the intent of returning to the site again.